7 powerful multi-currency financial consolidation tools compared

 Less flexible for non-standard consolidation approaches

-Best For: Larger enterprises with complex planning needs across multiple currencies and entities.
+Workday Adaptive Planning is best for Larger enterprises with complex planning needs across multiple currencies and entities.

 When evaluating these solutions, consider how they perform across critical dimensions:

-Feature | LiveFlow | Sage Intacct | NetSuite | Fathom | Jirav | FloQast | Adaptive Planning |
+Feature | LiveFlow FP&A | Sage Intacct | NetSuite | Fathom | Jirav | FloQast | Adaptive Planning |

 Implementation Time | Minutes | Weeks | Months | Days | Weeks | Weeks | Months |